boster-hub/llm-surgical-free-text-annotation/final_prompts.md

 # Final Prompts Used for LLM-Based Symptom Annotation

 This file contains the final German zero-shot prompts used for automated annotation of four clinical symptoms in emergency department reports.
-For each report, the respective prompt was combined with the extracted clinical text and submitted to the locally deployed LLM.
-The model was instructed to return only one binary answer: `#ja#` or `#nein#`.

 ## Nausea